TinyTapeout/tinytapeout_www/content/siliwiz/pmos/_index.en.md

 The N type MOSFET was built on top of the P type substrate.
 So during the N diffusion process, when the gate protects the channel region, we end up with a P type channel.
 For a P type MOSFET, this needs to be switched: we need an N type channel that will be protected by P type diffusion.

 For a P type MOSFET we need to create a deep area of N type diffusion on the substrate.
 This is called a well.
-The layer we need to use to draw this is called n well.
-Draw a smaller square in the center using the n well layer.
+The layer we need to use to draw this is called **n well**.
+Draw a smaller square in the center using the **n well** layer.

-Next, draw the P type diffusion on top of that using the p diffusion layer.
+Next, draw the P type diffusion on top of that using the **p diffusion** layer.

 ![](../images/image19.png)